mumuki/mulang/README.md

 * Equations
 * Generators

-All the AST elements fall within any of this 5 categories.
+All the AST elements fall within any of these 5 categories.

 ## Expressions